How to Start a Restaurant in South Africa

 • Prerequisite Programmes (PRPs) — cleaning & sanitation, pest control, personal hygiene, calibration, allergen control, supplier verification

-• Allergen management — matrix, declaration, cross-contact controls
+• Allergen management — matrix, declaration, cross-contact controls (R146-aligned)

 • Traceability — receiving records, batch tracking, recall procedures